Xilinx/Vitis-Tutorials/Getting_Started/Vitis_Platform/README.md

 2. Download the Versal Extensible Embedded Platform Example

-   - Click menu **Tools -> Vivado Store..**
+   - Click menu **Tools -> Vivado Store.**
-   - Click **OK** to agree to download open source examples from web
+   - Click **OK** to agree to download open source examples from web.
-   - Select **Platform -> Versal Extensible Embedded Platform** and click the download button on the tool bar
+   - Select **Platform -> Versal Extensible Embedded Platform** and click the download button on the tool bar.
    - Click **Close** after installation complete.

    ![Vivado XHUB download examples](images/vivado_download_example.png)

 3. Create the Versal Extensible Embedded Platform Example project

-   - Click **File -> Project -> Open Example**
+   - Click **File -> Project -> Open Example**.
-   - Click **Next**
+   - Click **Next**.
    - Select **Versal Extensible Embedded Platform** in Select Project Template window.
    - Input **project name** and **project location**.
 Keep **Create project subdirectory** checked.
 Click **Next**.
    - Select target board in Default Part window.
-In this example, we use **Versal VCK190 Evaluation Platform** .Click **Next**.
+In this example, we use **Versal VCK190 Evaluation Platform**.
+Click **Next**.

    ![CED Configuration](./images/vivado_ced_config.png)

    - Configure Clocks Settings.
 You can enable more clocks, update output frequency and define default clock in this view.
 In this example, we can keep the default settings.
-   - Configure AXi master and Interrupt Settings.
-You can choose how many interrupt and AXI masters should this platform support.
-63 interrupts mode will use two AXI_INTC in cascade mode.
+   - Configure AXI master and Interrupt Settings.
+You can choose how many interrupt and AXI masters this platform should support.
+63 interrupts modes use two AXI_INTC in cascade mode.
 In this example, we can keep the default setting.
    - Enable the AI engine according to your requirement.
 In this example, we can keep the default setting.
    - Click **Next**.
    - Review the new project summary and click **Finish**.
-   - After a while, you will see the design example has been generated.
+   - After a while, the design example is generated.

-   The generated design is like the following:
+   The generated design is shown in the following figure:

    ![Vivado Design Block Diagram](images/vivado_design_diagram.png)